 - Then, work with your lettings team to ensure a smooth letting process that understands and minimises risks by respecting social distancing protocols and other health and safety requirements.

 - Consider the use of your own team to help your tenants move (often removal firms are unwilling / unable to help tenants move).
 But safe working protocols are, we understand, being developed.

-If you would like to talk about any aspect, would like to know more or discuss how the ARK team could assist your organisation in the management of your void properties please contact
+If you would like to talk about any aspect, know more or discuss how the our team could assist your organisation in the management of your void properties please contact

 us at email@example.com.

 Read the latest housing sector news, blogs, and commentary from ARK.